danielleberre/satpractitionermanisfesto/README.md

 guidelines to make sure that all efforts made by practitioners are properly recognized during paper evaluation.

-The following principles are adopted by the community:
+The following principles are adopted by the community.

-1. Benchmarks should be available for research purpose
+1. Benchmarks should be available for research purposes.
-1. Solvers should be available in binary form for research purpose
+1. Solvers should be available in binary form for research purposes.
-1. Experimental results should include comparison with the state-of-the-art
+1. Experimental results should include comparison with the state of the art.
-1. Experimental conditions details should be provided (hardware, OS)
+1. Experimental conditions details should be provided (hardware, OS).
-1. Generic benchmarks sets (e.g. competition benchmarks) can be used during a period of 3 years
+1. Generic benchmarks sets (e.g. competition benchmarks) can be used during a period of 3 years.

 ## Benchmarks should be publicly available for research purpose